 Could anyone in the audience help but pay attention after that?

-If you're confident your presentation will make a measurable and immediate impact on your audience (like changing your how your industry solves a pressing problem, improving a customer's metrics by fifty percent, or helping teams double their productivity without putting in longer hours), don't save that claim for the end.
+If you're confident your presentation will make a measurable and immediate impact on your audience, don't save that claim for the end.

 State it at the beginning and state it with confidence.
-When your audience understands what they stand to gain, they can't help but pay attention to your every word.
+When your audience understands the gains, they can't help but pay attention to your every word.

 2. Contradict Expectations

-Let's look at another way of how to start a presentation in an interesting way by contradicting expectations.
+Let's look at another way of how to start a PowerPoint presentation in an interesting way.
+Consider contradicting expectations.
 This is a classic application of the unpredictability principle.

-Start off with a claim that contradicts what people expect to hear from you.
+Start with a claim that contradicts what people expect.
 That will make them sit up and pay attention.
-Then use that attention you've earned to ease right into your topic.
+Then use the attention you've earned to ease into your topic.

 Sir Ken Robinson does this marvelously in the most-watched Ted Talk of all time.
-Coming onto the stage after other speakers have already delivered amazing speeches he says:
+Coming onto the stage after all the other speakers, Robinson says:

 “It’s been great hasn’t it?
 I’ve been blown away by the whole thing.
 In fact, I’m leaving.”

-You can hear in the way the audience laughs that his statement catches them by surprise.
-And the speaker uses that surprise (and his reference to the great speeches before him) to lunge right into his own topic.
+You can hear in the way the audience laughs that this statement catches them by surprise.
+And the speaker uses that surprise to lunge into the topic.

 Pamela Meyer achieves similar results through a slightly different technique.
-She starts off a presentation on how to spot a liar by accusing the audience of being liars themselves!
+Meyer begins a presentation on how to spot a liar by accusing the audience of being liars themselves!